 - Dairy products: A large portion of the world suffers from lactose intolerance.
 This is quite common in Asia.
 Whenever lactose intolerant person eats dairy products, they feel bloated or complain of gas.
 This happens because their body is unable to produce lactase that helps digest dairy products.

 - Fried and high-fat foods are also known to cause gas.

 Some other factors that cause gas problems in pregnancy are:

-- Constipation: Whenever the bowel movements slow down gas builds up in your gut, you may not be able to poop.
+- Constipation: Whenever the bowel movements slow down, gas builds up in your gut, and you may not be able to poop.

-- Food Sensitivity: Your stomach might be sensitive to some kind of foods, find out what food this is and avoid eating them to avoid `
+- Food Sensitivity: Your stomach might be sensitive to some kind of food.
+Find out what food this is and avoid eating them to avoid.`

 - Bacterial Imbalance In The Colon: An imbalance in the number of bacteria in your gut can also cause gas in your belly and lead to bloating and other gas problems.
 Consult with your doctor to get a better picture of this and help with the cure.

 Most symptoms of gas are extremely obvious.
 Some of them are:

 - Passing of gas, either voluntarily or involuntarily

 - Sharp jabbing pains in the abdomen which keep shifting, but also get relieved quickly